odoo/owl/doc/tools/devtools_guide.md

 the component details in the right.
 The components tree will display all the different components that are present in the tab in the form of a tree.
 The root of this tree is actually the app which is not a component but can still be inspected by the devtools like one.
-There can also be multiple apps loaded in the page like in the following:
+There can also be multiple apps loaded in the page like in website:

 <img src="screenshots/multi_apps.png"/>

-There is a convenient search bar at the top of the components tree which will help finding the components tou want in the tree and also, an element picker can be used to directly select the component you want to focus on in the page which is especially useful when trying to find what you want.
+There is a convenient search bar at the top of the components tree which will help finding the components tou want in the tree and also, an element picker can be used to directly select the component you want to focus on in the page which is especially useful when 1trying to find what you want.
 Just click on the elements picker icon and click on the element you want to focus on in the page and it will be selected in the devtools accordingly.
 Hovering any element in the page in this mode will highlight it and the same happens anytime in the components tree.